 Pre-Employment Testing Removes Complexity, Reduces Mistakes

-Could the author Tom Wolfe have been referring to pre-employment testing when he wrote:
+Could the author Tom Wolfe have been referring to pre-employment personality tests when he wrote:

 “The idea was to prove…that you were one of the elected and anointed ones who had the right stuff and could move higher and higher and….join the special few at the very top.”